The Speaking Up Support Scheme for 2024 is now open for applications.

 - a range of practical support through group sessions.

-This support will be delivered online, via virtual platforms such as MS Teams or Zoom, by specialists in wellbeing and coaching support.
+This support will be delivered online, via virtual platforms such as Microsoft Teams or Zoom, by specialists in wellbeing and coaching support.

 Please read the scheme guidance and frequently asked questions before you make your application.

-If you have difficulties with completing the form please email us.
+If you have difficulties with completing the form, please email the team.

 - Has been through formal processes of raising concerns in the NHS and suffered significant adverse impact as a result.

-- Has been through formal processes of raising concerns in the NHS which potentially impacted on safety, posed a risk or presented as malpractice or wrongdoing.
+- Has been through formal processes of raising concerns in the NHS, the subject of which related to safety, posed a risk or presented as malpractice or wrongdoing.

-- Made reasonable attempts with your organisation to resolve matters.
+- Made reasonable attempts to work with their organisation to resolve any differences resulting from the outcome of the speak up process.

 - Can demonstrate how the scheme will benefit them to move on personally and professionally.